MinhNhatTRUONG-2001/The_Quotes_ASPdotNET/README.md

 > Write your name, your estimation on how many points you will get and an estimate on how long it took to make the answer

-- Student name:
+- Student name: MinhNhat Truong
-- Estimated points:
+- Estimated points: 20
-- Estimated time (hours):
+- Estimated time (hours): 14

 ***